 “Regionalism against Centralization: Resistance to Federal Education after the Mexican Revolution”

 Why are states in the developing world able to centralize policy regulation and implementation in some places inside their territory but not in others?
-I argue that uneven state capacity in periods of centralization is a function of the political resources that regional actors have to resist the advancement of central institutions.
-Specifically, these resources are: (a) whether the regional actors manage to unite in a common front, and (b) whether the regional actors count on bases of popular support independent of the center.
-My theory derives from the study of Mexico’s post-revolutionary years, particularly, the expansion of federal primary education.
-I analyze four subnational cases representing different scenarios of regional resistance to institutional centralization (Yucatán, Nuevo León, Tlaxcala, and Durango) and compare the framework to alternative explanations.
+I argue that uneven state capacity in periods of centralization is a function of the political resources that regional politicians have to resist the advancement of central institutions.
+These resources include cohesion against the center and independent popular support.
+I analyze the expansion of primary education after the Mexican Revolution in four subnational cases representing scenarios of regional resistance to institutional centralization (Yucatán, Nuevo León, Tlaxcala, and Durango) and compare the framework to alternative explanations.
 The article contributes to evaluating the causes of “state weakness” in developing countries and understanding the politics of institutional choice under federal constitutions.

 The article studies the long-term effects of land redistribution on literacy rates.
-Development economists have observed that land redistribution in rural societies harms the expansion of basic education, especially because family farms utilize child labor.
-I argue that this is not necessarily the case; it may depend on the way in which land reform is implemented.
-I study the early expansion of public primary education in rural Mexico and propose that peasant communities responded with more enthusiasm to the presence of schools when they received land grants from the hands of teachers.
-Empirically, I use process tracing and original microdata to compare two federative states, Chiapas and Oaxaca, and the different ways in which land redistribution was implemented.
-Where teachers participated in property redistribution, land grants had a positive effect on literacy in the following decade.
+Development economists have observed that land redistribution in rural societies reduces education enrollments because family farms employ child labor.
+I argue that this is not necessarily the case; it depends on how land reform is implemented.
+I study the early expansion of public education in Mexico and propose that peasant communities responded with more enthusiasm to schools when they received land from the hands of teachers.
+Empirically, I use process tracing and original microdata to compare two federative states, Chiapas and Oaxaca.
+In Chiapas, teachers participated in property redistribution so that land grants positively affected literacy in the following decade.
 In contrast, land grants negatively affected Oaxaca, where teachers did not participate.